BioJulia/XAMAuxData.jl/docs/src/index.md

 !!! note
     Annoyingly, the specification of GFA auxiliary fields differ slightly from that of SAM auxiliary fields.
-Hence, in the future, a dedicated GFA module may be introduced.
+    Currently, this package implements only the SAM specification, and as such does not fully support GFA files.
+In the future, a dedicated GFA module may be introduced.

 The single auxiliary field `AN:i:1234` is encoded as the key-value pair `AuxTag("AN") => 1234`.
 A collection of aux fields are represented by a `SAM.Auxiliary` (or `BAM.Auxiliary`), which are subtypes of `AbstractDict{AuxTag, Any}`.